 - Added to the secondary ferment will give the beer that distinctly “hoppy” flavor.

-There are a number of different varieties of hops, which each add their own flavor to the beer.
+There are a number of different varieties of hops, and each add their own flavor to the beer.
 You can find them in pellet form online or at your local brew shop.

 4. Other Ingredients